aws-samples/llmops-workshop/README.md

 4. Model Monitoring for LLM.

-**Part II**: Build a generative AI Q&A Chatbot with RAG architecture on AWS
+### Part 2: Build a generative AI Q&A Chatbot with RAG architecture on AWS

 1. Deploy an Embedding Model through SageMaker Jumpstart.
 The embedding model will be used for creating embedding for the content to be stored in a vector database.